 The use of natural supplements for mental health has become a trend among many who suffer from depression and anxiety.
 The best supplements for mental health are supposed to make you calmer, happier, healthier and more successful.
+It is claimed that vitamins and herbal supplements can improve mood and reduce depressive symptoms.
 Positive outcomes are touted widely, but some of the evidence is anecdotal, based on personal testimony rather than rigorous scientific studies.

 Your personal circumstances, diet, health, psychiatric history and many other factors are taken into account by your doctor or therapist when recommending medications and supplements for mental health.
 Counseling is often needed as well to get to the root of the issues that trigger your feelings of depression, stress or anxiety.